mikebochenek/learning/blog/_posts/2023-09-22-fun-quotes.markdown

 - L: Can we have pasta on Sunday? (match day)
 - M: Do you mean for dinner?  or lunch?
 - L: BREAKFAST.

+## A few thoughts or ideas managed to sneak in as well
+- I will probably have a different boss next year (promotion?)
+- Ask chatGPT for some ideas, but use that to come up with others
+- I have *three* very good books on AI / ML - I should really study them